Information back-flow in quantum non-Markovian dynamics and its connection to teleportation: Quantum Markovianity

 \section{Quantum Markovianity}

 Markovianity in quantum systems admits various definitions~\cite{Wolf_Cirac_CMP_08, Rivas_Huelga_Plenio_RPP_14, Caruso_etal_RMP_14, Breuer_etal_RMP_16, deVega_Alonso_RMP_17, Li_Hall_Wiseman_PR_18, Milz_Modi_PRX_21, Ciccarello_etal_PR_22}.
 Here, we follow Ref.~\cite{Rivas_Huelga_Plenio_PRL_10}, and call a quantum process \textit{Markovian} if its corresponding CPTP map $\map{M}$ is divisible.
-A CPTP map that takes place during a time interval $(t_0,t_n)$, with $n\in \set{N}$ and $t_0 < t_n$, is called divisible if it can be written as the concatenation of the CPTP maps of each time sub-interval, i.e.,
+A CPTP map that takes place during a time interval $(t_n,t_0)$, with $n\in \set{N}$ and $t_0 < t_n$, is called divisible if it can be written as the concatenation of the CPTP maps of each time sub-interval, i.e.,

-with $t_0 < t_1 < \cdots < t_n$, assuming that the environment state $\m{E}$ associated to the CPTP map of each sub-interval is the same fixed quantum state.
-This assumption guarantees the memoryless (Markovian) nature of the quantum system by not allowing $\m{E}$ to carry any system-environment correlations from past interactions.
+with $t_0 < t_1 < \cdots < t_n$, assuming that the environment state $\m{E}$ associated to the CPTP map of each sub-interval does not carry any system-environment correlations from past interactions.
 The divisible process in Eq.~\eqref{eq:quantumivisibility} for $n=2$ is depicted in Fig.~\ref{fig:markovianity}, where the system is coupled to the environment through two subsequent unitary transformations and the environment states are traced out after each transformation.
 When a quantum process is not divisible it is called \textit{non-Markovian}.
 Experimentally, non-Markovianity can be simulated through different platforms, such as optical systems~\cite{Liu_etal_NP_11, Chiuri_etal_SP_12, Liu_etal_SR_13, Cialdi_etal_APL_17, Liu_etal_NC_18, Cuevas_etal_SR_19}, trapped ions~\cite{Wittemer_etal_PRA_18}, NMR~\cite{Bernardes_etal_SR_16}, and quantum computers~\cite{Sweke_etal_PRA_16, GarciaPerez_Rossi_Maniscalco_NPJ_20, Hu_Xia_Kais_SR_20, HeadMarsden_etal_PRR_21}.
+Non-Markovianity has also been explored under scenarios where two channels exhibit indefinite causal order~\cite{Cheong_Pradana_Chew_PRA_24, Maity_Bhattacharya_JPA_24}.